yinhongwei4079/PigGTEx-WGS/README.md

 WGS_pipeline.sh is the pipeline we deal with the WGS sample.

-itools is the codes we statics the bam files by iTools Xamtools
+itools and bam_stat.sh is the codes we statics the bam files by iTools Xamtools and samtools.

 umap_data.py is the python codes to deal with the bi-allelic SNPs to run PCA, TSNE and UMAP.